adampmoss/adampmoss.github.io/_posts/2017-06-13-3-peaks-2017-a-broken-resolve.markdown

 Arriving at the point of quitting any physical challenge is not something I’ve ever done before, I’ve always persevered through adversity, but this time I let myself down.

-Upon arriving at Mt Snowdon I could have resurrected my wet clothes and coped with the cold fabric for one last push (important lesson - try to bring spare shoes) - this didn’t stop the other guys who simply geared back up and got on with it.
+Several hours later upon arriving at Mt Snowdon I could have resurrected my wet clothes and coped with the cold fabric for one last push (important lesson - try to bring spare shoes) - this didn’t stop the other guys who simply geared back up and got on with it.
 Yes, I have already got a successful “3 Peaks Challenge” under my belt so it didn’t mean as much to me as some of the others, and I know that from a physical standpoint I wouldn’t have had any problems with another ascent, despite the extra-curricular events on Scafell Pike.
 My legs were tired but far from written-off.

 > "I stuffed my sodden clothes & shoes into carrier bags and tied them up with no intention of reopening them until I got home"